|Nutrition Facts (per serving)|

 Chinese hot and sour soup is a light meal or accompaniment that can be enjoyed at any time of day.

-This recipe combines mushrooms, bamboo shoots, water chestnuts, soy sauce, hot sauce, vinegar, garlic, green onions, and chili oil, resulting in an authentic dish that vegans and vegetarians (or anyone else for that matter) can enjoy.
+This soup recipe combines mushrooms, bamboo shoots, water chestnuts, soy sauce, hot sauce, vinegar, garlic, green onions, and chili oil, resulting in an authentic dish that vegans and vegetarians (or anyone else for that matter) can enjoy.
 It's warm, nourishing, and oh-so-delicious.

 6 cups vegetable broth